| The

 asked what would it take for us to stay.
 This forced

-us to think about what work we thought would be useful.
+us to think about what work we thought would be useful in the next decades.

 seed of MG Taylor.
 We were politely told that we